PostHog/posthog.com/contents/product-engineers/nps-vs-csat-vs-ces.md

 Here's the TLDR:

-- **CSAT** is most useful before product-market fit when you're constantly iterating on your product.
+- **CSAT** is most useful [before product-market fit](/founders/product-market-fit-game) when you're constantly iterating on your product.

-- **NPS** is best after you've achieved product-market fit. critical.
+- **NPS** is best after you've achieved product-market fit.

 - **CES** is good for understanding if your features are easy to use and debugging UX problems, but not much else.

 ## What is NPS?